adugast/bigdata_analysis/README.md

 }
 ```

-The filter.json file describes every filters that need to be applied
+The filter.json file describes every filters that need to be applied:

-The key should correspond to a column name available
+- The key should correspond to a column name available
-The value should describe a regex to will be used to filter the rows
+- The value should describe a regex to will be used to filter the rows

 ## More info: